chaudron/ovs_perf/README.md

 OVS control plane running on the NIC has a virtual interface corresponding to each Physical and Virtual function on DUT.
 These virtual interfaces are used for all OVS operations within the NIC.

-Following is the naming convention followed:
+The naming convention is as follows:

 __Physial Functions__: Each physical interface is named as `ethN`, N=0/1, depending upon the physical port being used.
   For this example, we'll pass `--physical-interface eth0` as parameter to ovs_performance.py.